 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-Pro1 has an electronic viewfinder (1440k dots), while the K-1 II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The table below summarizes some of the other core capabilities of the Fujifilm X-Pro1 and Pentax K-1 II in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the K-1 II and the X-Pro1 is in-body image stabilization (IBIS).
-The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-1 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the X-Pro1 and the K-1 II write their files to SDXC cards.
 The K-1 II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X-Pro1 only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.